DeFi-Unchained-IITK/assignment-2-YashGarg2005/README.md

 ## Question 3 :

-I have created a Library contract with book struct and to mapping for starage of data
+I have created a Library contract with book struct and two mapping for starage of data

 1. **AddBook** - takes the book details(name, author) and adds the book to books mapping.